“All programs of school, family and community partnerships are about equity.” -Joyce Epstein, 2019, p2.

 Nearly all the experts on engagement stress an equity outlook.
 And yet, American society has grown more inequitable (the rich, richer; the poor, poorer; and the middle shrunken) in recent decades.
 If one agrees with the experts and acknowledges the growing inequity, what are the implications for family and community engagement in the US?
 In Ohio?
 In your district?
 How do your leadership teams address equity issues in the schools and community?
 Are changes needed to help your district’s leadership teams address equity issues in more productive ways?
 If so, what changes are needed?

 Devote a BLT session to discussing family engagement.
 Base the discussion both on your team members’ prior experiences with family engagement and on what you’ve learned from this module.
-First, make sure your principal endorses this use of BLT time.
+First, make sure your principal and superintendent endorse this use of BLT time.
 In the discussion, consider how a new or modified family engagement initiative might augment the impact of an instructional strategy or intervention method your team is already using.
+Consider using the Statewide Center’s BLT-oriented Family Engagement Needs Assessment to structure the conversation.

 This is an activity for a teacher or a TBT, but it could be expanded to include all TBTs in a school.
 If home visits are not a common practice that you use, plan a few home visits with parents whom you do not already know.
 The focus of the visit should be primarily social rather than academic.
 The point is to get to know one another a little.
 Afterwards, discuss the experience with TBT colleagues.